Devisjs/generator-devis/README.md

 The script will generate automatically the file *root.js*: use  both microservices and launch the server.
 By running the index file you will consume the server and log in **wakanda**.

+## Use devis command line
+To use Devis command line check this website how to use devis path using export command:http://www.cyberciti.biz/faq/unix-linux-adding-path/ or, simply add it into your **/usr/bin** folder the devis command are in **app** folder.

 ### Log file